Inside Anthony Bourdain's globe-trotting career

 Celebrity chef and cultural ambassador

+"From the get-go, Tony was very real," said Liane Thompson, the executive producer.
+"It wasn't about him.
+It was about what could be discovered.
+Tony wanted that to come through food."

+She attributed Bourdain's success to his ability to connect with people in the places he visited.

-Bourdain first hosted "A Cook's Tour" on the Food Network, then moved to "Anthony Bourdain: No Reservations" on the Travel Channel.
-"No Reservations" was a breakout hit, earning two Emmy Awards and more than a dozen nominations.
+Bourdain then moved to the Travel Channel as the star of "Anthony Bourdain: No Reservations," which debuted in 2005.
+"No Reservations" was a breakout hit, earning two Emmy Awards and more than a dozen nominations over nine seasons.

-The shows shared an indelible style: Bourdain traveled to far corners of the world and used food to tell stories about culture and identity.
+The shows shared an indelible style: Bourdain took his viewers to far corners of the world and used food to tell stories about culture and identity.
+He broke the mold of a celebrity TV chef, becoming a versatile correspondent sharing first-person accounts of exotic cuisines and foreign lands.

+Bourdain was also a television producer.
+His recent documentary films included "Wasted!
+The Story of Food Waste" and "Jeremiah Tower: The Last Magnificent," about a pioneering chief.
+He was also an executive producer for CNN's documentary series "Christiane Amanpour: Sex & Love Around the World."

 "Tony changed the food media landscape," said Ed Levine, a former New York Times contributor and the founder of SeriousEats.com.
 "He introduced humanity and real emotion and poetry into food storytelling.
 His voice is irreplaceable."